bitwiseworks/python-os2/Doc/library/sqlite3.rst

-   does not include the type, i. e. if you use something like ``'as "Expiration date [datetime]"'`` in your SQL, then we will parse out everything until the first ``'['`` for the column name and strip the preceeding space: the column name would simply be "Expiration date".
+   does not include the type, i. e. if you use something like ``'as "Expiration date [datetime]"'`` in your SQL, then we will parse out everything until the first ``'['`` for the column name and strip the preceding space: the column name would simply be "Expiration date".

 .. function:: connect(database[, timeout, detect_types, isolation_level, check_same_thread, factory, cached_statements, uri])